GeoffWilliams/puppte-github_projects/README.md

 ## Overview

-Clone (and optinally update) all GitHub projects for a given github user ID
+Clone (and optionally update) all GitHub projects for a given github user ID

 ## Module Description